Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Experiments

 {\bf Offline Experiment.} The comparison results of employing our policy with baselines are listed in~\Cref{Offline}.
 On both datasets, the statistical results show that using our policy learned with any approach clearly outperforms the compared underlying models, DDPG, SAC, and TD3.
 In a nutshell, The results demonstrate the efficacy of our model-agnostic counterfactual synthesis policy in enhancing any RL-based recommendation model.
 It is worth mentioning that expert demonstration learning and joint training approaches generate comparable progress across all three baselines.
 We attribute the improved prediction result to the fact that our policy assists the recommendation policy in understanding users' interests.
 The improved performance of RL-based recommendation systems in both online and offline experiments demonstrates the generality of our policy.

 We obverse that, the proposed method is generally outperformed than baselines.
-On MovieLens datasets, the pre-train method may perform better than the joint train version.
-One possible explanation could be that, the MoveLens datasets are more dense than other two datasets.
-The pre-train method can easily learn a good policy under such a dense situation and guide the agent to achieve a better performance.
+On MovieLens datasets, the pre-train method may perform better than the joint-train version.
+One possible explanation could be that the MoveLens datasets are more dense than the other two datasets.
+The pre-train method can easily learn a good policy under such a dense situation and guide the agent to achieve better performance.
 Meanwhile, we find that the improvement achieved on book-crossing and Douban-Book is significantly higher than Movelens.
 The possible reason could be that, on sparse datasets, out augmentation methods can boost the model performance by generating more data points.
+Moreover, compare with another RL-based counterfactual data augmentation method -- CTRL, the proposed MACS outperform CTRL from both the expert level and joint train level.
 In the later section, we will also investigate how different augmentation approaches affect the final performance and show the superiority of the proposed MACS method.